kiduswb/kxhttp/README.md

 # KxHTTP

-Fast, simple, minimal HTTP client that runs on the commandline.
-Good for quick and easy API testing.
+A fast, open-source and minimal HTTP client for quick and easy API testing.